 - Advanced Aerodynamics

-- Formal flight instruction utilizing FAA-approved Advanced Aviation Training Devices
+- Flight instruction utilizing FAA-approved Advanced Aviation Training Devices

-- Preparation for post-secondary education and job training
+- Preparation for both post-secondary education and skilled-labor jobs

 - Leadership and competition opportunities

 - Private Pilot Ground School (year 1)